-Along with harvest planning, pre-harvest is a critical time of the year for farmers to take a good look at their marketing and financial situation.
-It can be a good time to review your crop projections to see how they align with your pre-planting estimates and turn that into a fall harvest cash flow.
+Along with harvest planning, pre-harvest is a critical time of year for farmers to assess their marketing and financial situation.
+It’s a good time to review your crop projections to see how they align with your pre-planting estimates and turn that into a fall harvest cash flow.

-Instead of worrying about the unknown and your ability to make all your debt obligation, spend your energy checking yield and price estimates, as well expected cash outflows for the rest of the marketing year.
-Cash outflows need to include paying back the operating loan, payables, cash rent and scheduled term debt payments.
+Instead of worrying about the unknown and your ability to make all your debt obligations, spend your energy checking yield and price estimates, as well as expected cash outflows for the rest of the marketing year.
+Cash outflows should include repayment of the operating loan, payment of payables, cash rent, and scheduled term debt payments.

 Below, I share some considerations for farmers during pre-planting, harvest, and marketing.